 Readers are given information to master or tasks to perform as they progress through the book as part of a daily, weekly, or seasonal program.

-An example of the Learning Day by Day structure can be found in the book, A New Day, A New Life: A Guided Journal.
+An example of the Learning Day by Day framework can be found in the book, A New Day, A New Life: A Guided Journal.
 The book presents a different task for readers to perform each day to help them gain insight into themselves and their actions and, as a result, overcome substance abuse.

 4. How do I decide which structure is right for my book?

-Choosing a structure for your book is a lot like trying on an article of clothing.
+Choosing a framework for your book is a lot like trying on an article of clothing.
 You begin by imagining how it will look on you.
 You hold it up to your body and look in the mirror.
 And then you try it on to see how it fits.

 Start by imagining how your material might read when it’s “poured into” a structure that seems compatible.
-For example, if you have a detailed plan based on a groundbreaking new idea, use the Problem, Breakthrough, Plan structure.
+For example, if you have a detailed plan based on a groundbreaking new idea, use the Problem, Breakthrough, Plan approach.

 If you want to explore a problem in depth without providing a plan or solution, try There’s a Problem!